sagemath/trac_to_gh/Issue 8187.md

 CC:  abmasse @videlec @saliola

+Keywords: words

 More often, when we compare two words, we test their equality and not that one is less than the other.
 So why not implement the equatlity test!?
 This ticket does this for datatypes and for math objects.
-It also improve the comparison function (by removing it!).

 1. This patch adds equality test for `WordDatatype_str`, `WordDatatype_list` and `WordDatatype_tuple`  (via `__richcmp__`) usefull when comparing two words represented by the same kind of data.
 It is now as fast as the python object :